epics-rip/exampleCPP/parse/README.md

-# exampleClient
+# parse

-Provides a set of examples that use pvaClientCPP.
+Provides a set of examples for put and putGet that use JASON syntax.

 In order to run the examples, **database** must also be built and then the IOC database must be started as follows: